SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

 biochemist Leonor Michaelis and Canadian physician Maud Menten, who investigated the kinetics of an enzymatic reaction mechanism, invertase, that catalyzes the hydrolysis of sucrose into glucose and fructose.
 In 1913, they proposed a mathematical model of the reaction.
 It involves an enzyme :math:`E` binding to a substrate :math:`S` to form a complex :math:`ES`, which in turn is converted into a product
 :math:`P` and the enzyme.
-This may be represented schematically by a chemical equations as
+This may be represented schematically by chemical equations as

 .. math:: E + S \, \overset{k_f}{\underset{k_r} \rightleftharpoons} \, ES \, \overset{k_\mathrm{cat}} {\longrightarrow} \, E + P